shannonpowelson/college-access-and-mobility-groupings/README.md

 ## Data Sources

 ## Data Analysis
 To start this analysis, I performed a cluster analysis that grouped colleges based on mobility rate, fraction of parents in the top 1% of the income distribution, rejection rate, and instructional expenditures per student.
 The fraction of parents in the top 1% of the income distribution was chosen to represent how financially acessible the school is to students.
 The image below shows the results of the 4 anchor cluster analysis that was performed.

+The first cluster has an above average mobility rate and rejection rate.
+It also has a below average fraction of parents in the top 1% of the income distribution and below average instructional expenditures per student.
+The second cluster has an above average rejection rate and a below average mobility rate, fraction of parents in the top 1% of the income distribution, and instructional expenditures per student.
+The third cluster is below the average for all of the variables.
+The fourth cluster is below average for the mobility rate, but aboce average for the other variables.

+As shown in these results, the only cluster that is above average for the instructional expenditures per student is below average for the mobility rate.
+Since this contradicted the initial research study that I read about, I looked into this topic some more and found the previously mentioned article that discussed how the type of major is associated with mobility rates.

+To explore this claim, I performed another cluster analysis that grouped colleges based on the share of students in each grouping of majors at each college and the mobility rate.
+The following groups of majors were used: Arts and humanities, business, health and medicine, multi/interdisciplinary, public and social services, STEM, social sciences, and trades and personal services.
+The image below shows the results of the 4 anchor cluster analysis that was performed.